Israel’s Starvation of Gaza: Some Canadian Connections [ZINE]

 ZINE CONTENT:

-One week after the October 7th 2023 attacks, the Israel Office Director of Canadian lobby group CIJA (Centre for Israel and Jewish Affairs) – David M. Weinberg – wrote the following calls in two Israeli newspapers, Jerusalem Post & (in Hebrew) Israel Hayom:
+One week after October 7th 2023, the Israel Office Director of Canadian lobby group CIJA (Centre for Israel and Jewish Affairs) David M. Weinberg, in Israeli newspapers Jerusalem Post & (in Hebrew) Israel Hayom, called for Israel to do the following:

 “Shattered is the notion that Israel can “shrink the conflict” or “disincentivize violence” by gifting Hamas tens of thousands of work permits in Israel for its populace, or by facilitating the transfer into Gaza of tens of thousands of tons of civilian and humanitarian goods every day, or by selling gas, electricity and water to a Hamas government.
 Israel must terminate any responsibility for Palestinians in the Gaza Strip until Hamas is eliminated.” [bold emphasis added]